Azure/universal-print-for-sap-starter-pack/GETTING_STARTED.md

 | ENABLE_LOGGING_ON_FUNCTION_APP | Enable logging on the Azure Function App | bool string | "true"/"false" |
 | HOMEDRIVE | Drive for the azure user.
 This is the location you see when you are in the Azure Cloud Shell.
 Example: /home/john | string | "/home/john" |

+On the powershell, execute the command using `./setup.ps1` command.

+Once the script does its thing successfully, you’ll have both the control plane and the backend print worker neatly deployed in your Azure subscription.

 3. **Connect the Dots**: Jump to the workload plane resource group in the Azure portal.
 Find the API connection resource and hit the “Edit API connection” button.
 Then, give the green light by clicking “Authorize” to link up with the Universal Print API.
 The pop-up window would ask for authorization to access printer share.
 Once the window closes, remember to click the "Save" button to save the authorizaton connection.